 Here, then, are just of few of the many situations in which I need to practice mercy by holding my tongue — and atoning for the times I have not.

-In this jubilee year and after, I’ll practice holding my tongue, shutting up for mercy’s sake.
+In this new year, I’ll renew my efforts to practice holding my tongue, shutting up for mercy’s sake.
 Will you pray for me?
 Yes, you.
 Right now.